 The projected uses of Liberty cash (excluding Sirius XM Holdings', Formula 1's and Braves Holdings' uses of cash) are primarily the investment in new or existing businesses, debt service, including further repayment of the margin loan secured by shares of Sirius XM Holdings and the potential buyback of common stock under the approved share buyback program.
 Liberty expects to fund its projected uses of cash with cash on hand, borrowing capacity under margin loans and outstanding or new debt instruments, or dividends or distributions from operating subsidiaries.
-We may be required to make net payments of income tax liabilities to settle items under discussion with tax authorities.
+Liberty expects to receive quarterly cash dividends from Sirius XM Holdings, as well as its portion of the special cash dividend, as described below, which are non-taxable because Liberty and Sirius XM Holdings are members of the same consolidated federal income tax group.
+Net payments of income tax liabilities may be required to settle items under discussion with tax authorities.

 Sirius XM Holdings' uses of cash are expected to be capital expenditures, including the construction of replacement satellites, working capital requirements, repurchases of outstanding Sirius XM Holdings common stock, interest payments, taxes and scheduled maturities of outstanding debt.
 In addition, Sirius XM Holdings' board of directors expects to declare regular quarterly dividends.
-On January 28, 2021, Sirius XM Holdings' board of directors declared a quarterly dividend on its common stock in the amount of \$0.014641 per share of common stock, payable on February 26, 2021 to stockholders of record at the close of business on February 10, 2021.
+On January 26, 2022, Sirius XM Holdings' board of directors declared a quarterly dividend on its common stock in the amount of \$0.0219615 per share of common stock, payable on February 25, 2022 to stockholders of record at the close of business on February 11, 2022.
+On January 31, 2022, Sirius XM Holdings' board of directors declared a special cash dividend on its common stock in the amount of \$0.25 per share of common stock, or an aggregate of approximately \$1 billion, payable on February 25, 2022 to stockholders of record at the close of business on February 11, 2022.
 Liberty expects Sirius XM Holdings to fund its projected uses of cash with cash on hand, cash provided by operations and borrowings under its existing credit facility.